staffordp/todo-app-angular-material/README.md

 This project serves as my offical submission for the second coding test for the role of Front End Engineer.
 This app utilizes the [Angular Matierlal] (https://material.angular.io/) components.

-This is a general todo note
+This is a TODO application written in Angular 5.
+The TODOs created are not persistent and lost on browser refresh/reload.

 The following additional components are user: